apache/openwhisk/docs/actions.md

   $ ./buildAndPush.sh janesmith/blackboxdemo
   ```

-  Note that part of the example.c file is compiled as part of the Docker image build process, so you do not need a C compiled on your machine.
+  Note that part of the example.c file is compiled as part of the Docker image build process, so you do not need C compiled on your machine.

-4. To create an action from a Docker image rather than a supplied javascript file, add `--docker` and replace the JavaScript file name with the Docker image name.
+4. To create an action from a Docker image rather than a supplied JavaScript file, add `--docker` and replace the JavaScript file name with the Docker image name.

   ```
   $ wsk action create --docker example janesmith/blackboxdemo